5-Chloro-DMT: Pharmacodynamics

 5-Chloro-DMT acts as a serotonin receptor agonist.
 It is known to have affinity for and act as an agonist of the serotonin 5-HT_{1A}, 5-HT_{2A}, and 5-HT_{2C} receptors.
 The drug shows higher affinity for the serotonin 5-HT_{1A} receptor compared to unsubstituted dimethyltryptamine (DMT), with around 10-fold higher selectivity for this receptor over the serotonin 5-HT_{2A} receptor.
 It exhibits lower efficacy in terms of serotonin 5-HT_{2A} receptor calcium mobilization relative to the parent compound DMT.

 The drug produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, with intermediate potency among halogenated derivatives.
 In addition, it produces hypolocomotion and hypothermia, effects that appear to be mediated through serotonin 5-HT_{1A} receptor activation.

 5-Chloro-DMT demonstrates similar biased agonism patterns at the serotonin 5-HT_{2A} receptor compared to other halogenated derivatives, showing higher potency and efficacy for β-arrestin2 recruitment relative to miniG_{αq} recruitment, with bias factors comparable to serotonin.

 Chemistry

 Analogues

-Analogues of 5-chloro-DMT include dimethyltryptamine (DMT), 5-fluoro-DMT, 5-bromo-DMT, 5-TFM-DMT, 6-fluoro-DMT, bretisilocin (5-fluoro-MET), 5-chloro-AMT, 6-fluoro-AMT, 7-chloro-AMT, and 5,N,N-TMT, among others.
+Analogues of 5-chloro-DMT include 5-chlorotryptamine, dimethyltryptamine (DMT), 5-fluoro-DMT, 5-bromo-DMT, 5-TFM-DMT, 6-fluoro-DMT, bretisilocin (5-fluoro-MET), 5-chloro-AMT, 6-fluoro-AMT, 7-chloro-AMT, and 5,N,N-TMT, among others.